ch-stark/bry-blogs/acm/policy-templating-part2.md

         severity: high
 ~~~

-We ca now not only determine the objects requried were created to install the operator, but the operator is installed and running successfully.
+We can now not only determine the objects required were created to install the operator, but the operator is installed and running successfully.

-RHACM inform policies can be used to identify other cluster issues not just the health of our Day-2 configurations.
+RHACM inform policies can be used to identify other cluster issues, not just the health of our Day-2 configurations.
 Common cluster health states such as [kcs-645901](https://access.redhat.com/solutions/6459071) can be identified in Policies to make cluster administrators aware of potential problems before users are impacted.
-This example would become non-compiant if the openshift-marketplace Job or InstallPlan contain the indicated status conditions.
+This example would become non-compliant if the openshift-marketplace Job or InstallPlan contain the indicated status conditions.
 An upcoming addition to this series we will look at how we can use policies to automatically correct issues such as this.
 ~~~
 ---
 kind: Job